bcgov/design-research-guide/docs/research-logistics.md

 Is the mix of users you are speaking to a reflection of the diversity one might see in the overall population?
 This is where GBA+ can help with recruitment.

-- **Accessbility:** Users with special needs are often good at articulating the problems more than generic users might experience, but have a harder time putting their finger on it.
+- **Accessibility:** Users with special needs are often good at articulating the problems more than generic users might experience, but have a harder time putting their finger on it.
 - **Extreme use cases:** Extreme users tend to have the same needs as the average users, but their needs are much more amplified.
 This is the opposite of the common approach to defining users very broadly.
 For example, "everyone in BC is my user group."

 ### Are themes beginning to emerge?

 Patterns in user answers typically begin to form after you've interviewed five different people.
 Again, this is approximate and there no one exact number.
 We don’t need huge sample sizes to find usable insights.

-# Finding the Right Research Participants
+## Finding the Right Research Participants

 Depending on who your target audience is, there will be multiple ways to recruit users.
 Consider what is most suitable and relevant for your project.